atisharma/atisharma.github.io/publications.md

 synchronised concatenation of convective and acoustic events which strongly depend on the Mach number.
-This flow-acoustic interaction furnishes the periodic solutions with a remarkable stability and it is found to completely dominate the system\'s dynamics and the sound directivity.
-The periodic orbits, which could be called \`exact Rossiter modes\', collapse with a family of equilibrium solutions at a subcritical Hopf bifurcation, occurring in the quasi-incompressible regime.
+This flow-acoustic interaction furnishes the periodic solutions with a remarkable stability and it is found to completely dominate the system's dynamics and the sound directivity.
+The periodic orbits, which could be called 'exact Rossiter modes', collapse with a family of equilibrium solutions at a subcritical Hopf bifurcation, occurring in the quasi-incompressible regime.
 This shows compressibility has a destabilising effect in cavity flows, which we analyse in detail.
 By establishing a connection with